jgarc172/web-concepts/lessons/01_HTML/simplest_html.md

 ## Review

 From the perspective of the HTML-renderer, there was no *data* to display because the <body> element was empty.
-But from a higher perspective, that of the browser, we still needed to provide a reference to the HTML file (identity).
+But from a higher perspective, that of the browser, we still needed to provide a reference to the HTML file (identifier).
 So let's review some of these concepts:

-**identities**:
+**identifiers**:

     file:///C:/data/training/html/simple.html
-    this file when given to the browser evaluated the HTML content and rendered the <body> element
+    this is the identifier of  a file when given to the browser, then evaluated the HTML content and rendered the <body> element

     or

     https://github.com/jgarc172/web-concepts/blob/master/lessons/01_HTML/simple.html
-    this is the identity of the same file, it contains HTML data but it is not rendered by an HTML renderer.
+    this is the identifier of the same file, it contains HTML data but it is not rendered by an HTML renderer.
 The contents of the data are rendered (interpreted) as text.

 **values**: